-Term life insurance can be less expensive than whole life — usually 10% or less for a comparable death benefit.
 It also has easily adjustable coverage, based on your life events.

-For comparison, we’ll use Quotacy, an insurance marketplace, to look at premiums for term policies in three policy increments:
+For this comparison, we’ll use Quotacy, an insurance marketplace, to look at premiums for term policies in three policy increments:

-For comparison, we’ll use Quotacy, an insurance marketplace, to look at where you can generally expect rates to start at when compared across multiple companies.
+For comparison, we’ll use Quotacy, an insurance marketplace, to look at where you can generally expect rates to start when compared across multiple companies.
 We’ll look at premiums for term policies in three policy increments:

 Term Life Insurance Quotes for Males

 |Age at Policy Purchase||Death Benefit||10-year Term Monthly Premium||20-year Term Monthly Premium||30-year Term Monthly Premium|

 |65||$250,000||$101.76||$199.16||Custom Quote Only*|